fedspendingtransparency/usaspending-website/pull_request_template.md

 Author:
 - [ ] Linked to this PR in JIRA ticket
 - [ ] Scheduled demo including Design/Testing/Front-end OR Provided instructions for testing in JIRA and PR `if applicable`
-- [ ] Verified cross-browser compatibility: Chrome, Safari, Firefox, Internet Explorer
+- [ ] Verified cross-browser compatibility: Chrome, Safari, Firefox, Internet Explorer, Edge
 - [ ] Verified mobile/tablet/desktop/monitor responsiveness
 - [ ] Verified that this PR does not create any *new* accessibility issues (via Axe Chrome extension)
 - [ ] Added Unit Tests for methods in Container Components, reducers, helper functions, and models `if applicable`